Electric arc furnace: Plasma arc furnace

 A plasma arc furnace (PAF) uses plasma torches instead of graphite electrodes.
 Each of these torches has a casing with a nozzle and axial tubing for feeding a plasma-forming gas (either nitrogen or argon) and a burnable cylindrical graphite electrode within the tubing.
-Such furnaces can be called "PAM" (Plasma Arc Melt) furnaces; they are used extensively in the titanium-melting industry and similar specialty metal industries.
+Such furnaces can be called plasma arc melt (PAM) furnaces; they are used extensively in the titanium-melting industry and similar specialty metal industries.